OpenDataLiteracy/WA-State-Library-2018/WorkDoneThisWeek.md

 # Work Done This Week
-# 13 July 2018
+# 20 July 2018
-*updated 13 July 2018*
+*updated 17 July 2018*
+*This file reflects the most recent activity.
+You can see previous weeks' activities by reviewing this file's history (click on the History tab above) which shows previous versions of the file.*

 ## Organizing Data Equity for Main Street (DEMS) repository
-- Continued discussion on repository platform and content with Data Equity leaders and participating libraries
-- Set July 18 meeting with Will S. to firm up next steps
+- Meeting with Will S. to firm up platform, artifacts for repository.

 ## Environmental Scan
 ### Interviews
-- Interviewed four Data Equity for Main Street librarians in CA
 - Reviewed recordings and updated notes from previous interviews
+- Updated Environmental Scan Themes document with material from recent interviews
-- Requested interviews with four more Data Equity library systems in WA
+- Scheduled interviews with four more WA libraries.
-- Worked with Evelyn L. at State Library to identify sample of non-DEMS public libraries in WA to contact (two from each population tier, e.g., over 250K served, for a total of 12)
-- Requested interviews from non-DEMS library systems

 ### Research
-- Created spreadsheet, began pulling together open data portals by locality in WA
+- Continued populating spreadsheet on open data portals by locality in WA
-- Created spreadsheet, began comparing open-data publishing by state libraries
+- Continued populating spreadsheet on open-data publishing by state libraries

 ## Administrative/Documentation
-- Finished and published *Medium* post
-- Prepared slides and conducted July 11 presentation for WSL Library Development staff
 - Continued evaluating IRB options for any future publication
-- Extended initial research period and repository schedule in PlanOfWork
+- Checked in with Nic W. on repository issues, state of research
-- Proposed early-August meeting with Cindy Aden to discuss findings
+- [Proposed early-August meeting with Cindy Aden to discuss findings]
-- Updated Work Done This Week
+- [Updated Work Done This Week]